-Committee by a 13-7 vote.

-- 66. On January 26, 2022, the full House Committee took up Plan 8013, the final House plan, which made a few small changes to the Challenged House Districts from Plan 8009. - 67.
+- 63. The House Legislative Subcommittee recommended Plan 8009 to the full House Committee by a 13-7 vote. - 64.
+On January 26, 2022, the full House Committee took up Plan 8013, the final House plan, which made a few small changes to the Challenged House Districts from Plan 8009. - 65.
 Figure 6 below depicts Plan 8013, the Enacted House Plan.

-- 68. Chair Byrd reiterated his earlier statement that the Challenged Districts were "Hispanic districts protected by Tier One" and were drawn "to maintain existing majority-minority districts," and noted the "Hispanic voting-age population in these districts are similar compared to the benchmark districts, with slight changes." - 69.
-The House Committee advanced Plan 8013 by a 17-7 vote. - 70.
-On February 1, 2022, the House took up SJR 100, including Plan 8013. - 71.
-Explaining Plan 8013 to the full House, Chair Leek listed the districts "drawn in compliance with Tier One," including "twelve protected Hispanic districts, all of which are majority-minority districts" drawn "to maintain existing majority-minority districts," and whose are all performing Hispanic districts protected by Tier One of the Florida Constitution.
-As mentioned, a functional analysis was conducted by staff to ensure the minority group's ability to elect is not diminished.
-All nine of these districts are majority-minority Hispanic districts entirely within Miami-Dade County.
+- 66. Chair Byrd reiterated his earlier statement that the Challenged Districts were "Hispanic districts protected by Tier One" and were drawn "to maintain existing majority-minority districts," and noted the "Hispanic voting-age population in these districts are similar compared to the benchmark districts, with slight changes." - 67.
+The House Committee advanced Plan 8013 by a 17-7 vote. - 68.
+On February 1, 2022, the House took up SJR 100, including Plan 8013.

-"minority group's voting-age population are similar when compared to benchmark districts, with slight increases or decrease."
-The "twelve protected Hispanic districts" Chair Leek referred to include the seven Challenged House Districts.

-72. Walking through the Challenged House Districts and several adjacent ones, Chair Byrd yet again stated these districts:
+- 69. Explaining Plan 8013 to the full House, Chair Leek listed the districts "drawn in compliance with Tier One," including "twelve protected Hispanic districts, all of which are majority-minority districts" drawn "to maintain existing majority-minority districts," and whose "minority group's voting-age population are similar when compared to benchmark districts, with slight increases or decrease."
+The "twelve protected Hispanic districts" Chair Leek referred to include the seven Challenged House Districts. - 70.
+Walking through the Challenged House Districts and several adjacent ones, Chair Byrd yet again stated these districts: